Alkhioz/Arek-FontIcon/README.md

-# arek-font-icons
+# arek font icons
-This is just a simple font icon set
+This is just a simple icon font set